-I do hope that the content on this site provides you with the information you are looking for and I look forward to creating new content for you at least 3 times a week.
+I do hope that the content on this site provides you with the information you are looking for, and I look forward to creating new content for you at least three times a week.

 But before I end this little bio, I thought it would be best to update you guys on how things are going these days.

 After all the grunt work and failed business attempts, I’m glad to say that I work from home full-time.

 On top of that, I have added to my collection of humans, and I now have 4 kids!

 And on top of the on top of that, I also added to my collection of pounds and PT is not as easy as it used to be.

 More weight and more kids, but I wouldn’t have it any other way.

 I might have those days where I deal with post-deployment nonsense, but the drive and passion that my family instills in me is what allows me to keep going.

 When times get tough (because they still do), I turn to my family, and everything gets better.

 What I Aim to Do